mlab-lattice/lattice/docs/api/api-doc-generation.md

 To generate lattice api docs, you need to install the following tools first:

 1- Install golang (if you don't have it already) and add $GOPATH/bin to $PATH

+2- Set `$GOPATH` if you don't have it.
+You can set it to `$HOME/go`.

+3- Clone this repository under `$GOPATH/src/github.com/mlab-lattice`.
+So your clone should be in `$GOPATH/src/github.com/mlab-lattice/lattice`
+`
-2- Install https://github.com/swaggo/swag: Converts Go annotations to swagger.
+4- Install https://github.com/swaggo/swag: Converts Go annotations to swagger.

 ``$ go get -u github.com/swaggo/swag/cmd/swag``

-3- Make sure that `swag` is available in your $PATH.
+5- Make sure that `swag` is available in your $PATH.
 Run `swag --help`.

-4- Install https://github.com/Mermade/widdershins: Generates slate docs from swagger.
+6- Install https://github.com/Mermade/widdershins: Generates slate docs from swagger.

 ``$ npm install -g widdershins``

-5- Install ruby (if you don't have it already)
+7- Install ruby (if you don't have it already)

 ``
 $ brew update
 $ brew install ruby
 ``

-6- https://bundler.io/ to be used to run middleman which will create static pages
+8- https://bundler.io/ to be used to run middleman which will create static pages

 ``$ gem install bundler``